knennigtri/merge-markdown/README.md

 docker compose exec node merge-markdown -m manifest.yml --pdf
 ```

-We are assuming that the project will contain a `manifest.yml` file in the root directory.
+The command above assumes the `manifest.yml` file is in the root directory.
 An example
 of the project file structure could be:

 ```none